awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 Where *supported\-region* is the region identifier \(for example, `us-west-2`\)\.

-**Install the AWS CodeDeploy Agent**
+**Install the CodeDeploy Agent**
-+ For an Ubuntu Server on\-premises instance, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Ubuntu Server](codedeploy-agent-operations-install-ubuntu.md), and then return to this page\.
++ For an Ubuntu Server on\-premises instance, follow the instructions in [Install or reinstall the CodeDeploy agent for Ubuntu Server](codedeploy-agent-operations-install-ubuntu.md), and then return to this page\.
-+ For a RHEL on\-premises instance, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Amazon Linux or RHEL](codedeploy-agent-operations-install-linux.md), and then return to this page\.
++ For a RHEL on\-premises instance, follow the instructions in [Install or reinstall the CodeDeploy agent for Amazon Linux or RHEL](codedeploy-agent-operations-install-linux.md), and then return to this page\.
-+ For a Windows Server on\-premises instance, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Windows Server](codedeploy-agent-operations-install-windows.md), and then return to this page\.
++ For a Windows Server on\-premises instance, follow the instructions in [Install or reinstall the CodeDeploy agent for Windows Server](codedeploy-agent-operations-install-windows.md), and then return to this page\.

-## Step 5: Register the On\-Premises Instance with AWS CodeDeploy<a name="register-on-premises-instance-iam-session-arn-5"></a>
+## Step 5: Register the On\-Premises Instance with CodeDeploy<a name="register-on-premises-instance-iam-session-arn-5"></a>

 The instructions in this step assume you are registering the on\-premises instance from the on\-premises instance itself\.
 You can register an on\-premises instance from a separate device or instance that has the AWS CLI installed and configured\.

-Use the AWS CLI to register the on\-premises instance with AWS CodeDeploy so that it can be used in deployments\.
+Use the AWS CLI to register the on\-premises instance with CodeDeploy so that it can be used in deployments\.

 Before you can use the AWS CLI, you will need the ARN of the temporary session credentials you created in [Step 3: Add a Configuration File to the On\-Premises Instance](#register-on-premises-instance-iam-session-arn-3)\.
 For example, for an instance you identify as `AssetTag12010298EX`: